-Education Technology (EdTech) refers to the management of teaching and learning materials and processes using technological tools and applications.
-The terms online learning and e-learning are often interchangeable with EdTech.
-Online learning involves digital educational tools and the internet, which is where students and teachers interact and course material is distributed.
+Education Technology (EdTech) refers to teaching and learning materials and processes using technological tools and applications.
+The terms online learning and e-learning are often interchangeable with EdTech and encompass digital educational tools and the internet, where students and teachers interact and course material is distributed.
 Instruction may happen solely online or include some face-to-face interaction (called “blended” or “hybrid” learning).
-The focus of this report is the K-12 end-user market.
+While the industry spans from early education to adult learners, the focus of this report is the K-12 end-user market.

-Online learning is not a new concept.
-However, online learning experienced a tremendous surge due to school closures following the outbreak of the Covid-19 pandemic.
-Despite the advantages of online learning, it also has significant challenges, and the sustained growth of online learning post pandemic is far from guaranteed.
+Online learning is not a new concept; however, it has experienced a tremendous surge due to school closures following the outbreak of the Covid-19 pandemic.
+Despite the advantages of online learning, there are also significant challenges, and sustained growth post pandemic is far from guaranteed.

 EdTech content and technology tools surged during the pandemic: